 By Coerver Coaching’s Bill Dooley

 Learning to juggle is not easy.
 To get good, you have to work on this at home.
-That grows your ability to focus on soccer and helps you to develop the habit of training on your own, “when no one else is watching,” something all good players do.
+That grows your ability to focus on soccer and helps you to develop the habit of training on your own, “when no one else is watching,” something all good soccer players do.

 “Juggling makes every touch better.”

 When you can juggle, it has an amazing impact on making your 1st touch more productive.
-The ball goes right where you want it to go with that touch.
+The soccer ball goes right where you want it to go with that touch.
 But juggling will also improve all of your other touches on the ball.
 Good jugglers always have confidence in their ability to control the ball with either foot.

 How much time do you think Neymar spend juggling the soccer ball as a kid?
 I’d say he spent at least an hour or more per day.
 And I bet he just loved juggling and trying to make the ball do what he wanted it to do.